It Starts at School

 We have worked with many school systems to set up compost systems and will help you implement a system that works for your unique school.

-By switching to paper trays instead of styrofoam and composting food scraps, the school can drastically reduce the amount of trash it produces every week.
+By switching to certified compostable paper trays instead of styrofoam and composting food scraps, the school can drastically reduce the amount of trash it produces every week.
+Learn about compostable certifications.

 Schools can further the educational component and bring the compost concepts full circle by building gardens and using the compost to grow food.
-The lessons of recycle and reuse make sense on a visual level, not just conceptual.
+Learn more about establishing a garden program for your school.

 Help Fund Your Program

-Refer a household and receive $5.
+School Referral Program: Refer a household and receive $10 credit.
 This program can help supplement your compost program.
-For every resident that signs up for our curbside pick up service and enters the school name in the referral box during signup, the School will receive $5.
+For every resident that enters your school name in the organization referral field at sign up, the School will receive $10 of their compost bill.

 Host a pumpkin drop off drive after Halloween to encourage composting of spoiled pumpkins.
 The kids (or adults) get to toss the pumpkins into the truck through a basketball hoop.
 It's fun!